aragon/AGPs/AGP-Kleros.md

 <div style="text-align:center"><img width="115" alt="t2crlogo" src="https://user-images.githubusercontent.com/8873352/63350320-1eed1080-c355-11e9-8b53-e6b20c98814c.png"></div>

-The [Token² Curated registry](https://tokens.kleros.io), which is a registry of tokens where Kleros jurors solve disputes about token specifics (Project Name, Logo, Ticker and network address).
+The [Token² Curated registry](https://tokens.kleros.io), which is a registry of tokens where Kleros jurors solve disputes about token specifics (Project Name, Logo, Ticker, and network address).
 It is made to prevent scam tokens (tokens impersonating projects and giving wrong addresses) and to provide a way for dapps to access a list of tokens and for people to certify information about token characteristics.
 It has been used by [Ethfinex](http://ethfinex.com/) (rebranding as DeversiFi) in their listing process and has processed more than 2000 ETH of deposits.

 <img width="96" alt="escrow" src="https://user-images.githubusercontent.com/8873352/63358327-c4f34780-c362-11e9-9c11-b3cfa1cea68a.png">